-Uber may be the name on the tip of your tongue when you think about inexpensive rideshare services, but it's not the only name out there connecting drivers to riders for cheap via an app.
+Uber may be the name on the tip of your tongue when you think about inexpensive rideshare services, but it's not the only name out there connecting drivers to riders for cheap via an app in Australia.

-All around the world, new services have been adopting Uber's approach to booking a ride.
+All across the nation, new services are adopting Uber's approach to booking a ride and entering the space.

-If you're finding Uber's prices too steep or can’t find a driver in your area, these apps may just have the driver you need.
+If you're finding Uber's prices too steep, can’t find a driver in your area or are simply searching for some cheap (or potentially free) rides with an alternate rideshare service, these apps may just have the ride you need.

-Based in Tallinn, Estonia, but offering cheap lifts right around the world, Taxify is one of the newest ride share services to enter the Australian market.
-To try and woo over new clients, it offered deep discounts for the first month, and smaller discounts (which still had cheaper rides than Uber) after that.
+Based in Tallinn, Estonia, but offering cheap lifts throughout the world, Taxify is one of the newest rideshare services to enter the Australian market.
+To try and woo over new clients, it offered deep discounts for the first month of its national launch and smaller discounts (which were still cheaper than Uber) after that.

 - Cost: Similar to Uber, there's a $9 minimum per ride and a $1.45 per kilometre + $0.40 per minute fee